crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

 You can replay old logs with [replay mode](/docs/user_guides/replay_mode/), which will allow you to see which scenarios would have been triggered.
 If no scenario seem to trigger, you can have a closer look at potential parsing errors with [`cscli explain`](/docs/cscli/cscli_explain).

+## I want to add collection XXX : how to add log files, and how to test if it works ?

+When adding a collection to your setup, the [hub](https://hub.crowdsec.net) will usually specify log files to add.
+Those lines need to be added in your acquisition file (`/etc/crowdsec/acquis.yaml` or `/etc/crowdsec/acquis.d/myfile.yaml`).
+After restart, `cscli metrics` will allow you to see if lines are read and/or parsed.